PascalBod/stm32-swv/README.md

 #### Displaying the value of a variable with SWV

-SWV allows to display the value of a variable, almost in real time, without disturbing the execution conditions of the application.
+SWV allows to display the value of a variable, almost in real time, without disturbing the execution context of the application.

 To test this function, we declare a few variables at the main level of `main.c`: